TheGoldenEye/polka-store/README.md

 - The 'staking.Reward' event contains the stash account in each case.
 If the reward destination is set to the controller account, this is not handled correctly.

-**Hint:** The ussues above only concern the sample databases, the program code has already been fixed.
+**Hint:** The issues above only concern the sample databases, the program code has already been fixed.

 ## 7 Contributions